gdscsc24/2024-solution-challenge/README.md

 [online documentation](https://docs.flutter.dev/), which offers tutorials, samples, guidance on mobile development, and a full API reference.

+### How to learning the App?
+- install Flutter and Simulator
+- play 'flutter pub get' in terminal to install environments
+- Start debugging in 'main.dart' file

 ## Front-End
 ### Tech Stack